Thai Cabbage Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Cabbage is an extra low-glycemic ingredient and also low in carbs, and as long as you use an approved sweetener, everything in this salad is approved for any phase of the original South Beach Diet and other low-carb or Keto diet plans.
+As long as you use an approved sweetener, everything in this Thai Cabbage Salad is approved for low-carb eating plans (but probably not Keto) or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: